Often it depends on the climate for what is the best way to heat an open space such as a garage.

-Also cost is always a factor with many low-cost options along with more expensive units.
+Also, the cost is always a factor, with many low-cost options along with more expensive units.

-Below is our favorite picks for best way to heat a garage.
+Below are our favorite picks for the best way to heat a garage.

-Our Picks for the Top Best Ways to Heat a Garage
+5 Ideas for the Best Ways to Heat a Garage

 - 208/240V Forced Ceiling Mounting Heater

 The downside is it must have ventilation.
-This would be ideal when the garage door needs to be open otherwise they can become dangerous.
+This would be ideal when the garage door needs to be open; otherwise, it can become dangerous.

-Mini Split Heat Pumps are possibly one one the best options sine they also cool in the summer.
+Mini Split Heat Pumps are possibly one the best options since they also cool in the summer.

-Heat pumps are basically a air conditioner that can be reversed to also put out heat.
+Heat pumps are basically air conditioners that can be reversed to also put out heat.
 They are widely used in the Southwest United States since they are very efficient to run and both heat and cool.

-The downside is they cost more and take some skill to setup.
-There is many DIY kits for a handy person, or a HVAC company can install a unit.
+The downside is they cost more and take some skill to set up.
+There are many DIY kits for a handy person, or an HVAC company can install a unit.

 Heaters specifically designed for a garage can also be used and come in electric or gas packages.

-They are usually hung from a ceiling and do a very good job of heating up a open space such as a garage.
+They are usually hung from a ceiling and do a very good job of heating up an open space such as a garage.

-Adding heat to a garage can be done in multiple ways from gas to electric.
-Mini Split Heat pumps are also a option since they can also cool down a garage when the weather turns and it becomes hot.
+Adding heat to a garage can be done in multiple ways, from gas to electricity.
+Mini Split Heat pumps are also an option since they can also cool down a garage when the weather turns, and it becomes hot.